 Fieldwork

-Study area
+Study area and sampling program

 Our primary study area is the SW Iberian margin.
-This region has played a pivotal role in our understanding of short term climate variability since Sir Nicholas Shackleton and colleagues demonstrated climate signals recorded in Arctic and Antarctic ice-core records could be respectively recognized in oxygen isotopic records of surface and deep water masses from sediment sequences retrieved at the SW Iberian Margin
+This region has played a pivotal role in our understanding of short-term climate variability since Sir Nicholas Shackleton and colleagues demonstrated climate signals recorded in Arctic and Antarctic ice-core records could be respectively recognized in oxygen isotopic records of surface and deep water masses from sediment sequences retrieved at the SW Iberian Margin.

-PASSAGE is based on an integrative approach, which explores processes from the surface ocean to deep sea sediments..
+PASSAGE is based on an integrative approach, which explores processes from the surface ocean to deep-sea sediments.

 The sampling program strategized here aims at collecting suspended particulate material (via in situ pumping/filtration), settling particles (via sediment trap), and surface sediment samples (multicores) during several cruises planned a few months apart.